 These are the ingredients for the cookie cake recipe alone.
 If you plan to make the homemade buttercream frosting, you will need powdered sugar, additional butter, milk and vanilla.
 I love homemade buttercream frosting and it's really easy to make, but if you want you can buy a tub of frosting instead.

 Cookie cake is really easy to make at home and is the best birthday cake idea.
-Here is how to make chocolate chip cookie cake from scratch:
+Below are the general directions.

 - Preheat oven to 350°F. Prepare 9- or 10-inch round pan.

 - In separate bowl, whisk flour, baking soda, cornstarch and salt.

 - Bake for 20 to 25 minutes, until done.

 Click here for the full cookie cake recipe ingredients and instructions.